-The University recognises that there can sometimes be difficulties in obtaining medical evidence.
+The University recognises there might be challenges with obtaining medical evidence due to Covid-19.
 If you are unable to provide the necessary medical evidence to support your application, you could provide any other evidence you might have available to support your case.
 For example, this could be:

 - A statement/letter from your College Tutor or Nurse confirming the illness.
-You must have contacted them at the time of the illness occurring or as soon as possible afterwards. - Students who suffer from a long-term illness and who are unable to provide the required medical evidence because they might be waiting for an appointment, could provide any other evidence they might have such as a referral letter.
+You must have contacted them at the time of the illness occurring or as soon as possible afterwards. - Evidence of a covid positive test result from the period the application is being made for. - Evidence to show that you needed to isolate.
+This could be an email or text message asking you to self-isolate. - Students who suffer from a long-term illness and who are unable to provide the required medical evidence because they might be waiting for an appointment, they could provide any other evidence they might have such as a referral letter.